ncatlab/nlab-content/pages/54.md

 # my research {#myresearch}

 My research has to a large extent been motivated by thinking about mathematical model building in theoretical physics.
-With co-editors we are currently producing a book that should give a good overview of modern insights into the [[category theory|general abstract nonsense]] structure of the universe:
+With co-editors we are currently producing a book that should give a good sense of modern insights into the [[category theory|general abstract nonsense]] structure of the universe:

 * [[schreiber:Mathematical Foundations of Quantum Field and Perturbative String Theory]]